 Every year we have a variety of fundraising efforts to defray the cost of the mission trip.
-A key to our success will be the participation of all youth in the Mission Trip Fundraiser Dinner.
-Additionally, we will continue the spring youth “Stock Sales” that our church has so generously supported in the past.
-Fundraising proceeds are evenly split between those students who participate in each fundraiser.
+A key to our success will be the participation in the spring youth “Stock Sales” that our church has so generously supported in the past.
+Fundraising proceeds are evenly split between those students who participate in fundraising.
 The final trip cost will be determined after our spring fundraising is finished.
-Our financial goal for this trip for those who participate in both fundraisers, is to be in the neighborhood of $850.
+Our financial goal for this trip for those who participate in both fundraisers, is to be under $500.
 We cannot give a final cost until May, once all fundraising is finished.

 Eligibility and Registration

-All incoming ninth-graders through graduating seniors in 2020 are eligible to travel with us.
+All incoming ninth graders through graduating seniors in 2023 are eligible to travel with us.
 We will also be accepting applications for a limited number of young adult mentors and adult mentors (see forms below).
 Join us for this life-changing opportunity!
-To complete your reservation, please return the permission and expectations forms below along with a $300 non-refundable deposit (payable to First Congregational Church with HS Youth Mission/student’s name in Memo line) to the church office.
+To complete your reservation, please return the permission and expectations forms below along with a $250 non-refundable deposit (payable to First Congregational Church with HS Youth Mission/student’s name in Memo line) to the church office.
 First come, first serve for 35 total people.

 Young Adult and Parent Mentor Applications